aliakseiazarau/Python-Selenium-courses/README.md

 # Python-Selenium-courses
-Study to write autotests using python and selenium webdriver
+Studying to write autotests using python and selenium webdriver